stulacy/rprev-dev/cran-comments.md

 ## Resubmission

-This is a resubmission, as the first release was named prevR which clashed with an existing package.
+This is a resubmission.
+There are no longer any function examples which run longer than 5 seconds.

 ## Release summary